Actindo-AG/Documentation/DataHub/UserInterface/01d_DeletedAttributes.md

 - [DELETE]
     Click this button to irretrievably delete the selected attribute.
 This button is only displayed if the checkbox of an attribute is selected.

-The list displays all deleted attributes.
+The list displays all attributes that have been deleted.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Name*
     Attribute name.